lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 In the context of smart contracts, it can offer a better view of how the data is organised and structured within the contract storage.

-Using a schema over ERC725Y enables those keys and values to be easily readable and automatically parsable.
+Using a standardised schema over ERC725Y enables those keys and values to be easily readable and automatically parsable.
 Contracts and interfaces can know how to read and interact with the storage of an ERC725Y smart contract.

-The benefit of such schema is to allow interfaces or smart contracts to better decode (read, parse and interpret) the data stored in an ERC725Y contract.
+The advantage of such schema is to allow interfaces or smart contracts to better decode (read, parse and interpret) the data stored in an ERC725Y contract.
+It is less error-prone due to knowing data types upfront.
 On the other hand, it also enables interfaces and contracts to know how to correctly encode data, before being set on an ERC725Y contract.

 This schema is for example used in [ERC725](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) based smart contracts like
 [LSP3-UniversalProfile](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md) and [LSP4-DigitalAsset-Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md).

 ## Specification

-> **Note:** this set might not yet be complete, as it could be extended overtime.
+> **Note:** described sets might not yet be complete, as they could be extended over time.

 To make ERC725Y keys readable, we describe a key-value pair as a JSON object containing the following entries: